Top 5 Proven SEO Experts in Auckland

 This is a popular ‘technique’ of some SEO providers, but it won’t help your website.
 Also, citations, which are links from overseas (often American) business directories to your website aren’t valuable either.
 From Google’s perspective, why is a local business in Auckland mentioned in a website profiling Texas-based businesses?
 We believe that some SEO experts still prefer to create links first without consideration of their effects.
 If they get it wrong, it can adversely affect your Google rankings. |

 Blog posts are out – everyone is too busyIf an SEO provider talks about making blog posts, this should be a red flag.
 Today, everyone is too busy, and blog posts of 100-300 words rarely pick up any traction on Google.
 SEO experts would agree that the blog post is fairly redundant.
 Instead, Google wants to show people destinations, such as fully-complete guides.
-Not the views of a business owner.
+Not the views of a business owner which have no relevance or value on the internet.

 |